babelfish-for-postgresql/babelfish_project_website/_internals/software-architecture.md

 transaction handling, and other behaviors that are different in SQL Server.
 This means that the database server is not 100% identical to a community distribution of PostgreSQL.

-To find out more about unsupported SQL Server behaviors, check out our section about [limitations and compatibility issues](/docs/usage/limitations-of-babelfish).

 ### Databases vs. schemas

 PostgreSQL supports the following logical structure of objects: